Devon Miner, Manager, Impact – Strategic Partnerships, LeadersUp

 Today there appears to be an expectation that a young adult, even as young as 17, should be able to make decisions that will impact the trajectory of their entire professional life.
 With limited knowledge, minimal career exposure, and little practical experience in business or industry, young adults are expected to carry the elusive and heavy burden of having their academic and professional lives figured out.
 Kind of scary, right?

-While past generations have taken this risk head on, the implications of career roulette are currently a lot more aggravating for Milliennials and Generation Z or Post-Milliennials.
-Just as they begin to lay the foundation for adult lives, many have accumulated mountains of debt; Student Loan Hero reports that after attending post-secondary institutions, 44.2 million Americans have student loan debt totaling $1.45 trillion dollars and many are unable to finish school due to their mounting financial obligations.
-Meet Jada, who attended Southern University Illinois for a semester and a half and was forced to drop out of due to financial struggles.
-The 21 year-old had to quickly find a job and start to pay off the debt she accrued in a short amount time.
+While past generations have taken this risk head-on, the implications of career roulette are currently a lot more aggravating for Millennials and Generation Z or Post-Millennials.
+Just as they begin to lay the foundation for adult lives, many have accumulated mountains of debt; Student Loan Hero reports that after attending post-secondary institutions, 44.2 million Americans have student loan debt totaling $1.45 trillion, and many are unable to finish school due to their mounting financial obligations.
+Meet Jada, who attended Southern Illinois University for a semester and a half and was forced to drop out due to financial struggles.
+The 21-year-old had to quickly find a job and start paying off the debt she accrued in a short amount of time.

-As a talent development intermediary focused on ending youth unemployment – we know that Jada and Emmanuel are not unlike the other 10,000+ young adults from Chicago, to Los Angeles, and the San Francisco Bay Area that LeadersUp has served in the past few years.
+As a talent development intermediary focused on ending youth unemployment, we know that Jada and Emmanuel are not unlike the other 10,000+ young adults from Chicago to Los Angeles and the San Francisco Bay Area that LeadersUp has served over the past few years.
 So we are happy to report that Jada and Emmanuel recently joined their peers and participated in Winning in the Workplace trainings hosted by LeadersUp.
-These training experiences helped them build resumes, practice interviewing skills, improve communication techniques, and taught them about the value of team work; all focused on increasing their chances of landing a job with an employer partner.
+These training experiences helped them build resumes, practice interviewing skills, improve communication techniques, and taught them about the value of teamwork—all focused on increasing their chances of landing a job with an employer partner.
 Jada and Emmanuel spoke to us about their transformative experiences with LeadersUp.
 Emmanuel said, “I honestly expected the training to be boring and cookie cutter.
 It was anything but.
 I was engaged and challenged to improve myself, not to just get a job, but in order to make holistic changes to my lifestyle.
 My expectations were greatly exceeded.”

 The Future at Work